 Tapasya joined Watsi on May 24th, 2020.
 One year ago, Tapasya joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tapasya's most recent donation traveled 8,200 miles to support Marher, a playful toddler from Ethiopia, to heal his birth condition.
+Tapasya's most recent donation traveled 8,600 miles to support Daw Htar, an elderly woman from Thailand, to fund cataract surgery to regain her independence.

 Marher is an adorable and smart 22-month-old boy from Ethiopia.
 He loves to run and play outdoor games.
 Marher is the only child in his family, and he loves talking with others.
 His dad is a construction worker but is currently not working since the termination of the project due to Covid-19 and hyperinflation of construction materials.
 His mom is a cook and the breadwinner of the family as of now.
 Her income is limited to sustain their family needs.
 They live in a rented house which makes their living conditions expensive, and so they often depend on support from friends and family.
 Marher was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Marher is scheduled to undergo corrective surgery on October 14th, 2021.
 Our medical partner, African Mission Healthcare Foundation (AMH), is requesting $1,293 to cover the total cost of his procedure and care.
 His dad said, “Marher will be happy if he receives the surgery and recovers to live like any other boy.
 He will not be psychologically affected by his condition as he grows up.
 I hope he will be educated and lead a quality life.”